RobertRol/IntercomLightSensor/README.md

 4. Ability to send and receive the signal across the whole apartment
 5. Implementation via microcontrollers since I wanted to play around with my Arduino board

+Long story:

+Working at home comes with several advantages.
+One of them is that I am usually around when I am expecting a package from a parcel service.
+However, since I like to listen to music while coding, I cannot hear the doorbell/intercom when my orders arrive at home.
+Here in Germany, the parcel services sometimes drop the package for pick-up at the local post office in case you are not opening the door.
+Riding my bike, it takes me about 15mins to get to the post office.
+Not to mention the long waiting line there...
+So I decided to design a small device that detects when someone is using the intercom and that triggers a visual notification that can be seen while I am sitting in front of my computer.
+The easiest solution would have been to open my intercom device, find the wires that go to the buzzer and to use this as an interrupt.
+However, I am renting my place and --cautious as I am-- potentially damaging the intercom was too risky for me. ;) Apart from the acoustic signal from the buzzer, my intercom also flashes a light when someone rings.
+So, I decided to detect this light signal and to transmit it _wirelessly_ to a small receiver that is just underneath my computer monitors.

 ## Overview
 1. [Links](#links)
 2. [Sensor](#sensor)